rich-ramsey/pupil_preprocessing/readme.md

-This projects takes pupillometry data (pupil size timeseries data) and creates an example preprocessing pipeline in R using the [pupillometry package](https://dr-jt.github.io/pupillometry/index.html).
+This project takes pupillometry data (pupil size timeseries data) and creates an example preprocessing pipeline in R using the [pupillometry package](https://dr-jt.github.io/pupillometry/index.html).

 # Aims and context #